Rafael1s/Deep-Reinforcement-Learning-Algorithms/BipedalWalker-Soft-Actor-Critic/README.md

 Solving the environment require an average total reward of over 300 over 100 consecutive episodes.
 Training of BipedalWalker is considered as [difficult task](https://ctmakro.github.io/site/on_learning/rl/bipedal.html), in particular, it is very difficult to train BipedalWalker by DDPG and PPO (with one agent).
 In this directory we solve the environment by usage of the __SAC__ algorithm, see [SAC: Off-Policy Maximum Entropy Deep RL with a Stochastic Actor](https://arxiv.org/abs/1801.01290/).
+For another solution (based on the single agent) see
-Another solution (based on the single agent) is given in this repository is [BipedalWalker-TD3](https://github.com/Rafael1s/Deep-Reinforcement-Learning-Udacity/tree/master/BipedalWalker-TwinDelayed-DDPG%20(TD3)).
+[BipedalWalker-TD3](https://github.com/Rafael1s/Deep-Reinforcement-Learning-Udacity/tree/master/BipedalWalker-TwinDelayed-DDPG%20(TD3)).

 ![](images/bwalker_sac_08.png)